MicrosoftDocs/microsoft-style-guide/styleguide/search-writing.md

 search.
 Search engine optimization (SEO) tactics change rapidly, but good writing that addresses customer needs always helps.

-If you want to learn more about search engine optimization, the [MSCOM SEO library](https://microsoft.sharepoint.com/sites/mscom/seo/Pages/default.aspx) and the [Bing SEO primer](https://microsoft.sharepoint.com/teams/BingAPIs/SitePages/Bing%20SEO%20Primer.aspx) are good places to start.
-(These sites require Microsoft network access.)

 As you write, follow these guidelines to help customers find relevant content.

 ## Keywords